STAND. COM. REP. NO. 1265

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE DISCLOSURE OF VITAL STATISTICS RECORDS,"
+"A BILL FOR AN ACT RELATING TO DENTAL HYGIENISTS,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Health, Department of Transportation, Office of Hawaiian Affairs, and Honolulu Police Department.
-Your Committee received testimony in opposition to this measure from the Civil Beat Law Center for the Public Interest, Society of Professional Journalists Hawaii Chapter, and one individual.
+Your Committee received testimony in support of this measure from the Board of Dental Examiners, Hawaii Dental Hygienists' Association, and five individuals.
 Your Committee received testimony in opposition to this measure from one individual.
-Your Committee received comments on this measure from the Office of Information Practices.
+Your Committee received comments on this measure from the Hawaii Dental Association.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 991, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 991, H.D.
-2, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 563, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 563, H.D.
+1, S.D.
+1, and be placed on the calendar for Third Reading.